-A safe means of entry and exit to the workplace must be guaranteed.
-The employer must also ensure that there is adequate illumination and that the physical terrain and atmosphere is investigated.
+A safe means of entry to and exit from the workplace must be guaranteed.
+The employer must also ensure that there is adequate illumination and that the physical terrain and atmosphere is suitable.
 There should be some practical arrangements for meals and drinks to be taken and for appropriate welfare facilities to be available.